kurapica/Scorpio/README.md

     You may find the *GetTime*'s result are all different, it's a better way to do animations if you don't want create any animation widgets, also can be used in some special conditions : In the [Cube](), you can double click on a word to choose it, it's handed in the editbox's *OnMouseDown* event, but from wow 7.0, the wow would modify the highlights after the event, so my action is canceled.
 To make sure my action is done after the orginal behavior, the **Next** API is the better choice.

-* Delay(delay, func[, ...])  -- Call the func with arguments after a delay(second).
+Delay(delay, func[, ...])  | Call the func with arguments after a delay(second).
-* Delay(delay)               -- Can only be used in a thread, it'll resume the thread after a delay(second).
+Delay(delay)               |Can only be used in a thread, it'll resume the thread after a delay(second).
 We already have an example in the slash command.

-* Event(event, func[, ...])  -- Call the func when an system event is fired.
+Event(event, func[, ...])  |Call the func when an system event is fired.
 If there is no arguments, the system event's argument should be used.
-* Event(event)               -- Can only be used in a thread, it'll resume the thread when an system event is fired, the system event's argument will be returned.
+Event(event)               |Can only be used in a thread, it'll resume the thread when an system event is fired, the system event's argument will be returned.

         local addon = "Blizzard_AuctionUI"
         Scorpio.Continue(